fanglingsu/vimb/scripts.md

    current page.
 A sample [scripts.js][ffjs] that provides this functionality can be found in the sources of vimb.
-2. Add a shell script into your `PATH` that takes an URI as argument and provides the formdata to be feed into the form fields.
+2. Add a shell script into your `PATH` that takes an URI as argument and provides the form data to be feed into the form fields.
 This needs vimb to be compiled with `FEATURE_SOCKET` and started with `--socket` option.
 A sample [formfiller][ffsh] script, that uses gpg encrypted or unencrypted files is also available in the sources of vimb.